 - Identify the best type of sales tool to meet your training needs.

-- Set goals and objectives for your program.
+- Set goals and objectives for your programme.
 Consider metrics like course ratings, completion rate, and net promoter score.

 - Experiment with different formats to see what works with your team.